Rethinking Personhood Beyond the Human:

 An Online Counterpoint Conversation on Occasion of the 50th Anniversary of Earth Day, 22 April 2020

-Join us online for this special event, featuring David Abram, Teya Brooks Pribac, Whitney A. Bauman, and Kocku von Stuckrad!
+A special event, featuring David Abram, Teya Brooks Pribac, Whitney A. Bauman, and Kocku von Stuckrad

 Many regard the celebration of the first Earth Day, on 22 April 1970, as the beginning of a new phase of the modern environmental movement.
-Joining other activities that mark the 50th Anniversary of Earth Day, Counterpoint will organize a special event that looks back at recent developments in planetary thinking.
-Focusing on the idea that personhood does not only apply to the human species, four panelists will present different perspectives on “rethinking personhood beyond the human” in an online Counterpoint Conversation, followed by discussion with a worldwide audience.
+Joining other activities that mark the 50th Anniversary of Earth Day, Counterpoint organized a special event that looked back at recent developments in planetary thinking.
+Focusing on the idea that personhood does not only apply to the human species, four panelists presented different perspectives on “rethinking personhood beyond the human” in an online Counterpoint Conversation, followed by discussion with a worldwide audience.

 In his book, How Forests Think, Eduardo Kohn seeks to think anthropology beyond the human.
 Not as post- or trans-human, but to think the human person in their context is to think of all the interrelated organisms and processes without which a person could not exist.
 Humans, if nothing else, arise out of (evolutionarily) and exist only (ecologically) because of the planetary community.
 Yet, most “moderns” have come to think of humans as exceptional (Peterson) to the rest of the natural world: an anthropology that depends upon the “death of nature” (Merchant) and the idealized human person that depends on both the oppression of peoples through settler, economic, and cultural colonization and the fossil-fueled technologies that allow many human persons to exist as if they indeed were exceptions to the rest of the natural world.
 Of course globalization has helped us to realize that there are many different types of human persons, and climate crises are now suggesting that our personhood is deeply embedded with the lives of “earth others” in the planetary community.
 Might this embeddedness and these crises suggest some critical reflection on the anthropocentric understanding of personhood?